 The Company holds definite and indefinite-lived intangible assets.
-As of March 31, 2021, the indefinite-lived intangible assets consist of trade names of \$22.2 million, and this balance consists of six trade names, arising from the acquisitions of Hawk Parent, TriSource, APS Payments ("APS"), Ventanex, cPayPlus and CPS.
+As of June 30, 2021, the indefinite-lived intangible assets consist of trade names of \$30.1 million, and this balance consists of seven trade names, arising from the acquisitions of Hawk Parent, TriSource, APS Payments ("APS"), Ventanex, cPayPlus, CPS, BillingTree and Kontrol.
+As of December 31, 2020, the indefinite-lived intangible assets consist of trade names of \$22.2 million, and this balance consists of six trade names, arising from the acquisitions of Hawk Parent, TriSource, APS Payments ("APS"), ventanex, cPayPlus, CPS, BillingTree and Kontrol.
+As of December 31, 2020, the indefinite-lived intangible assets consist of trade names of \$22.2 million, and this balance consists of six trade names, arising from the acquisitions of Hawk Parent, TriSource, APS, Ventanex, cPayPlus, and CPS.

-Definite-lived intangible assets consisted of the following: